TuinboonDev/hack-rtl/README.md

-# Hack RTL
+# Waveband

-This is the repo for Hack RTL, a potential Hack Club YSWS.
+This is the repo for Waveband, a potential Hack Club YSWS.